 Visiting the Collections

 The Paleontology collections are generally open to bona fide researchers who are affiliated to a recognized academic institution.
-Approval by the AMNH staff is required.
-Normal opening hours are weekdays, 9:30 AM to 4:30 PM, excluding public holidays.
+Approval by Museum staff is required.
+Normal opening hours are weekdays, 9:30 am to 4:30 pm, excluding these public holidays:

 Applying to Visit

-Applications to visit the collection must be made in writing at least two weeks in advance of the visit.
+Applications to visit the collection must be made in writing at least six weeks in advance of the visit; please do not make travel arrangements to New York City until we have approved your collections visit.
+Every attempt will be made to accommodate your preferred visit dates but those dates are subject to staff availability.
 First-time visitors should make their request via a letter with an institutional letterhead.
 In addition, students should provide a letter of reference from their graduate or undergraduate advisor, also on institutional letterhead.

 Letters of application and reference should be directed to the appropriate visitor contact for the collection in question.
 The request should specify the purpose of the visit and the specimens to be examined, together with the proposed dates.
 Visits in excess of 10 working days' duration will be assessed according to the long-term availability of workspace in the collections.